 A Family Oppressed

-If there was a family in 19th century Philippines who we can say suffered heavily under the yoke of the friars and a disfunctional colonial system then it would have to be the Mercado-Rizal family of Calamba Laguna.
+If there was a family in 19th century Philippines who we can say really suffered under the yoke of the friars and a dysfunctional colonial system then it would have to be the Mercado-Rizal family of Calamba Laguna.

 Starting with matriarch Doña Teodora Alonzo, who was arrested on malicious charges of attempting to poison her brother's wife, She was ordered to walk from Calamba to to the provincial capital of Santa Cruz, a distance of 50 km.
 She was then imprisoned in the capital for almost 2 and a half years.